xjsxjs197/WiiSXRX_2022/README.md

 * Adding the new, updated PSX dynamic recompiler [Lightrec](https://github.com/pcercuei/lightrec) by pcercuei, the speed/performance of the emulation is greatly improved.
 The 'new' PPC Dynarec is kept as an option in case compatibility or speed changes much.

+* Posibility of selecting between the old video plugin P.E.Op.S.
+Soft GPU and the new video plugin based on DFXVideo.

 * 240p support!

 * Interlace mode support - renders the games to a resolution close to the real PSX hardware (480i mode), which gives full speed to 480i games!